VT04/Ass1/README.md

 ### User login functionality

-- **One line description:** Registration and Login done through the web app, using JSON web token and storing it in cookie
+- **One line description:** Registration and Login.
+Using JSON web token and storing it in cookie
 - **Video timestamp:** 1:55
 - **Relevant files:**
   - /server/routes/userRoute.js 6, 9